tollev/github-actions-workshop/README.md

 * The [GitHub CLI](https://github.com/cli/cli#installation)
 * [actionlint](https://github.com/rhysd/actionlint/blob/main/docs/install.md)
 * [ShellCheck](https://github.com/koalaman/shellcheck?tab=readme-ov-file#installing) (will be used by actionlint)
-* Editor with YAML and GitHub actions plugins (e.g., VS Code with the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and [GitHub Actions](https://marketplace.visualstudio.com/items?itemName=github.vscode-github-actions) exensions)
+* Editor with YAML and GitHub actions plugins (e.g., VS Code with the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and [GitHub Actions](https://marketplace.visualstudio.com/items?itemName=github.vscode-github-actions) extensions)

 ## Getting started

 TODO: Likely `gh repo fork --clone` or using the GitHub UI to fork the repo to a personal account

 This repository contains a simple go app.
-You do not need to know go, nor use any golang tooling.
+You do not need to know go, nor use any Golang tooling.
 We will, unless explicitly specified otherwise, only modify files in the special `.github/` directory.

-## Our first wokflow
+## Our first workflow

 1. We'll start with a simple workflow.
 Create the file `.github/workflows/test.yml` and with the following content: